great-elephant/aql/README.md

-A framework to move from zezo to big
+A framework to move from zero to big